Coronavirus (COVID-19) Disease

 Coronavirus (COVID-19)

-According to the CDC, as of March 2022, infection rates in the U.S. have declined.
-Immunity among the population is most likely the reason for declining numbers and there is no new variant (omicron makes up about 90% of cases).
-A welcomed trend as the U.S. now declared the end of the pandemic health emergency (PHE) on May 11, 2023.
+The U.S. declared the end of the pandemic health emergency (PHE) on May 11, 2023.
 In California, most mandates under the current COVID-19 PHE continue to apply.

-WHA members will continue to be covered at no cost share when they go to an in-network pharmacy or their PCP for COVID vaccines, testing, and therapeutics.
+WHA members will continue to be covered at no cost share when they go to an in-network pharmacy or their PCP for COVID-19 vaccines, testing, and therapeutics.
+The requirement to waive cost-sharing for certain testing, screening, or therapeutic services by an out-of-network provider ends on 11/11/2023.

 WHA's network includes multiple medical groups (where you see your doctor) and they are good resources for vaccine information and are linked below: